 Each day, we walked through the sand passing tall palm trees and through the large cornfields only to reach our destination: The Anloga Primary School.
 Children were scattered around excitedly and I attempted to assemble a circle with the children as I noticed curiosity they had in their eyes.
 I stood in the middle of the circle and taught them how to play the Hokey Pokey.
 Soon after, the children ran off to class while we began our community service project which consisted of building bricks rigorously under the beaming sun and also, to teach the children the English language.
 Many of my peers were in Ghana to earn community service hours, however, I completed all of my hours needed prior to joining GLA.
 My compassion for helping others was very noticeable especially through my hardwork and dedication during our service.
 The elementary class I taught, Primary 2, was very literate and by the end of our service, they were experts at the “Heads, Shoulders, Knees, and Toes” song.
 I believe that I have instilled in their minds to continue their education through Secondary School, which Ghanaians have to pay for.

 Our weekend excursions were filled with exciting trips to different towns like Cape Coast, Ho, and Klikor.
 We visited monkey sanctuaries where I fed harmless monkeys bananas.
 We visited New Seed, an organization that provides care to children infected and affected by HIV/AIDS.
 Our journeys also included a walk 130 feet high above a rainforest during the Canopy Walk.
 The breath-taking scenery at the Wli Waterfall, the tallest in West Africa, was an amazing experience, too.
-Watch the below video to see some of the highlights from my trip:

 The trips we took were all amazing and life changing especially at New Seed International.
 Many of the children lost their parents to HIV/AIDS and surprisingly, they were so content and happy with their lives.
 Before leaving New Seed, a girl named Deborah approached me and said “Don’t forget me” and in honor of her I will never forget where I come from and where I’ve been in my life.
 I’ve learned to appreciate what I have instead of always acknowledging what I don’t have.